mfreema5/NHST/rough-draft.md

 After a brief section on why this distinction between important and trivial effects is particularly important to management studies, we will give some guidelines for both how to read and how to report the correlation analysis results of empirical studies in management.

-# "Significant" or "Important"
+# “Significant” or “Important”

-## What does “statistical significant” actually mean?

-If the cut-off for what qualifies as statistically significant is a variable we can set, why not just set it low enough that everything qualifies?

-???

-## What does “important” mean, in relation to “statistical significant”

-???
+>The function of statistical tests is merely to answer: Is the variation great enough for us to place some confidence in the result; or, contrarily, may the latter be merely a happenstance of the specific sample on which the test was made?
+This question is interesting, but it is surely secondary, auxiliary, to the main question: Does the result show a relationship which is of substantive interest because of its nature and its magnitude?
+(Kish, 1959)

-## Why/how significant results can be either important or trivial
+## How can a significant result not be important?

 “Statistical significance” is a mathematically pure characteristic of a correlation.
-By which I mean that it doesn't require any interpretation, and also that it is independent of the particular phenomena which the correlation's variables describe.
+Meaning that it doesn't require any interpretation, and that it is independent of the particular phenomena which the correlation's variables describe.

 In other words, it doesn't matter what you are measuring to get the numbers which are the data in your analysis; the resulting statistical significance won't change if you switch units of measure, or even if you change the thing being measured&mdash;as long as you get exactly the same measurements, that is.

-Statistical significance comes from the numbers themselves, not the real-world things and events that the numbers represent.
+In a sense, statistical significance comes from the numbers themselves, not the real-world things and events that the numbers represent.

 Importance, however, is very dependent on the reality behind the numbers.
 It is also dependent on the context of the numbers, and, indeed, the context of the analysis itself.
 This is not to say that “importance” is completely subjective, but rather that there is no set formula to calculate it.